- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 - Mixed IP families: Red Hat does not support mixing IP families either within a ring (e.g., one

 ring0_addrusing IPv4 and another using IPv6) or between rings (i.e., all

 Cluster interconnect network latency: See the specific policy guide explaining the requirements and limitations for latency on the network used by a cluster for its interconnect.

 Supported network configuration/management systems:

-RHEL 7: Red Hat does not limit which methods can be used to administer or manage the network interface that serves as a RHEL High Availability cluster interconnect - such as
+RHEL 7 and 8: Red Hat does not limit which methods can be used to administer or manage the network interface that serves as a RHEL High Availability cluster interconnect - such as

 ifcfgfiles, or manual configuration by command-line - as long as the other conditions laid out in these policies are met.